Commerzbank Tower

+Commerzbank Tower is a 56-story, 259 m skyscraper in the banking district of Frankfurt, Germany.
+Including an antenna spire on top, the tower has a total height of 300.1 m, making it the tallest building in Germany.

 Commerzbank Tower was designed by Foster & Partners, with Arup and Krebs & Kiefer (structural engineering), J. Roger Preston with P&A Petterson Ahrens (mechanical engineering), Schad & Hölzel (electrical engineering).
 Construction of the building began in 1994 and took three years to complete.
 The building provides 121000 m² of office space for the Commerzbank headquarters, including winter gardens and natural lighting and air circulation.
-The building is lighted at night with a yellow lighting scheme that was designed by Thomas Ende who was allowed to display this sequence as a result of a competition.
+The building is lighted at night with a yellow lighting scheme that was designed by Thomas Ende who won a competition.

 In its immediate neighbourhood are other skyscrapers including the Eurotower (former home of the European Central Bank), the Main Tower, the Silberturm, the Japan Center and the Gallileo.
 The area forms Frankfurt's central business district, commonly known as Bankenviertel.

 Features

 When the building was planned in the early 1990s, Frankfurt's Green Party, who governed the city together with the Social Democratic Party, encouraged the Commerzbank to design a 'green' skyscraper.
 The result was the world's first so-called ecological skyscraper: besides the use of 'sky-gardens', environmentally friendly technologies were employed to reduce energy required for heating and cooling.